Online UTI Treatment Without Insurance

 What we prescribe

 IDSA lists three first-line antibiotics for uncomplicated lower UTI in non-pregnant adults: nitrofurantoin (Macrobid), trimethoprim-sulfamethoxazole (Bactrim), and fosfomycin (Monurol).
-Your provider picks based on your allergy history, drug interactions, and local E. coli resistance.
-Fluoroquinolones like ciprofloxacin are reserved for complicated cases per FDA boxed warnings.
+Your clinician picks based on your allergy history, drug interactions, symptoms, and safety factors.
 In detail:

-In line with CDC antibiotic stewardship, we do not prescribe ciprofloxacin or levofloxacin for uncomplicated UTIs — FDA black-box warnings flag serious side effects (tendon rupture, aortic dissection, permanent neuropathy) when safer options exist.
-We also do not provide standing prescriptions or refills without a fresh visit for each suspected infection.
+In line with antibiotic stewardship, Bidwell Health focuses on first-line options for uncomplicated lower UTIs and does not provide standing prescriptions or refills without a fresh visit for each suspected infection.

 Is it actually a UTI?
 Differential diagnosis